 Boarding was completed at 21.45.
 The captain announced a flight time of two hours and twenty minutes (scheduled flight time is two hours and 45 minutes).
 Taxi started at 21.55, 25 minutes behind schedule but as the announced flight time was shorter we expected to arrive on-time.
 Take off was at 21.57 – no long lines at Odessa Airport.
 The runway seemed to be as rough as many of the roads around the Ukraine.

-Air Ukraine offer a buy-on-board (or book-in-advance) service and their menu is more extensive than the one you can find onboard Easyjet, Ryanair or Wizzair.
+Ukraine International offers a buy-on-board (or book-in-advance) service and the menu is more extensive than the one you can find onboard Easyjet, Ryanair or Wizzair.
 There were three types of Paninis (starting at 4€), two types of hot meals (lasagne or sweet & sour chicken) for 8 €, three types of tea and four types of coffee etc. But the best deal is the full lunch that can be pre-ordered for 8 € only.

 Bonus : Click here displayhide

 Odessa is a large city with a long history in Southern Ukraine on the shores of the Black Sea.
 While large parts of the outer areas of Odessa have roads and housing that are certainly not in good condition there is no doubt that this a great place to visit.
 The most positive surprise for me was the huge café and restaurant culture with a high number of stylish places to eat or to have a drink, always at very affordable prices.

 Odessa has many buildings with remarkable architecture.